Kevin Hayes: Philadelphia Flyers (2019–2023)

 After a strong training camp performance on a line with James van Riemsdyk and Oskar Lindblom, Hayes made his debut in a preseason loss against the New York Islanders.
 He, Sean Couturier and Jakub Voráček were named alternate captains for the Flyers' 2019–20 season.
 Hayes scored his first goal with the team on a power play against the New Jersey Devils on October 9, 2019.
 Hayes played in all 69 regular season games, recording 23 goals and 18 assists by the time the NHL suspended the 2019–20 NHL season because of the COVID-19 pandemic.
 He recorded four short-handed goals and five game-winning goals, his career-best season in both.
 On July 6, 2020, Hayes was named the winner of the Gene Hart Memorial Award for the 2019–20 season, awarded to the player who displays the most "heart".

 When the NHL returned to play, Hayes was one of the 31 players invited to Toronto for the 2020 Stanley Cup playoffs, playing on a line with Scott Laughton and Travis Konecny.
 He recorded six assists in as many games against the Montreal Canadiens in the first round of the playoffs and scored one goal in game six to advance to the second round.
 The Flyers fell to the Islanders in the second round of the Eastern Conference playoffs; Hayes finished the playoffs with four goals and nine assists.

 Hayes was again named an alternate captain for the Flyers in the 2020–21 season, rotating the position with Voráček on away games, with Ivan Provorov serving as home alternate, and Couturier returning as permanent alternate.
-After a strong offensive start to the season, Hayes' performance began to slow, and he was disappointed in his won "average year", telling reporters, "I want to help the team every single night and I feel like I haven't done that as much this year."
+After a strong offensive start to the season, Hayes' performance began to slow, and he was disappointed in his "average year", telling reporters, "I want to help the team every single night and I feel like I haven't done that as much this year."
 Hayes finished the season with 12 goals and 19 assists in 55 games of the pandemic-shortened season, and was second on the team with 127 shots.
 Shortly after the conclusion of the season, Hayes underwent surgery for a sports hernia, with an expected five-week recovery period.
 He admitted, after the surgery, that he had begun feeling abdominal pain partway through the season, and that it was "tough to get going in games" after suffering the injury.

 The 2021–22 season proved difficult for Hayes, as he had to deal with a blood infection and the aftermath of multiple surgeries.
-As well, his brother Jimmy passed away in August of 2021 due to a drug overdose.
+As well, his brother Jimmy died in August 2021 due to a drug overdose.
 Despite these tribulations, Hayes was able to play 48 games, recording 10 goals and 21 assists.
 He was named a finalist for the Bill Masterton Memorial Trophy, awarded to the player who "best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."